FEATURES

 If Exeter Conservatives hope to hold Wearside & Topsham, they will also hope to gain Wonford & St Loyes, where Labour incumbent Marina Asvachin is standing down.
 Conservative city councillor Peter Holland came within twenty votes of taking the seat from her in 2021.

-City council Conservative group leader Anne Jobson, who has represented St Loye’s ward since 2021, will be working hard to head off Reform in a division that will otherwise remain in Labour hands.
+City council Conservative group leader Anne Jobson, who has represented St Loye’s ward since 2021, will be working hard to head off Reform in a division that is otherwise likely to remain in Labour hands.

 Elsewhere Labour and the Conservatives are not so much trading blows as candidates.

 Rob Hannaford is hoping to capitalise on the popularity of long-serving Conservative Percy Prowse, who is standing down in Duryard & Pennsylvania.
-He has been a Devon county councillor for twenty years, winning Exwick & St Thomas for the Liberal Democrats in 2005 and 2009 before defecting to Labour and winning for it instead in 2013, 2017 and 2021.
+Rob Hannaford has been a Devon county councillor for twenty years, winning Exwick & St Thomas for the Liberal Democrats in 2005 and 2009 before defecting to Labour and winning again in 2013, 2017 and 2021.

-He left the party to sit as an Independent last January after what he described as “many years of abusive, aggressive, controlling, discriminatory, unacceptable behaviour from some Labour city and county councillors”.
+He left the party to sit as an Independent last January after what he described as “many years of abusive, aggressive, controlling, discriminatory, unacceptable behaviour from some Labour city and county councillors”, then lost his Exwick city council seat to Labour last May.

 But he may have reckoned without the combination of Conservative vote-splitting Reform and the high profile of Liberal Democrat candidate Michael Mitchell, another political veteran who co-leads the opposition on the city council where he has represented Duryard & St James since 2019.